Deepa071118/Projects_Fake_news_true_news/README.md

  label: a label that marks the article as potentially unreliable

- 1: unreliable/Fake news
+ 1: reliable/True news

- 0: reliable/True news
+ 0:unreliable/Fake news